04 Nov, 2019 The need to keep our bicultural story honest

 I still occasionally hear passionate criticisms of our early missionaries by people belonging to the Christian community without balancing comments to note the great good they did.

 Who did right during our early bicultural days?
-Surely the missionaries are at (or very near to) the top of that list!
+Surely the missionaries are in one of the top two positions!

-But it wasn’t as if they would only criticise Maori culture.
+And it wasn’t as if they would only criticise Maori culture for its violent excesses.
 For example, the drunkenness and whoring of the whalers, traders and sealers at Kororareka (Russell) got the very same critique!
+(Footnote: This quotes someone else – but I’m not sure if they’d want association with my comments).

-This criticism sometimes goes further, to slander the entire missionary movement of the 1800s and 1900s.
-Regarding this accusation I can only strongly caution against such words – for even many secular historians recognise the missionary movement of the 1800s and 1900s to have been the greatest humanitarian effort of all of human history.
-It challenged slavery, brought beliefs in equality between the races, battled discrimination against women, brought concepts of charity to the world, brought education even to the poor, established schools across the world, transcribed many languages (giving them a written language) – giving mana to their people and enabling broader education, stopped inhumane and violent practices in many places, took medical care to the poor, took hospitals to the world, and so much more!
+This criticism sometimes goes further – and this bewilders me.
+Some go as far as slandering the entire missionary movement of the 1800s and 1900s.
+I can only encourage that we read a bit more – because even many secular historians recognise the missionary movement of the 1800s and 1900s as the greatest humanitarian effort of all of human history.
+It challenged slavery, brought beliefs in equality between the races, battled discrimination against women, brought our concepts of charity to the world, brought education even to the poor, established schools across the world, transcribed many languages (giving them a written language), stopped inhumane and violent practices in many places, took medical care to the poor, took hospitals to the world, and so much more!

 E.g. 5 – Hobson and his 5 Pakeha Judges

-Yes – I can agree in part.
+Yes – maybe in part.
 But might our bicultural passion have run away on us a little also?
-Remember Hongi Hika is loved as a warrior – not hated.
+Remember Hongi Hika is admired as a violent warrior – not hated.
 So is Te Rauparaha.
 These were violent men to the extreme.
 They took all sorts of things from people!
-Why do some hate Hobson but not them?
+Why would we love them but hate Hobson?
+Weren’t they all just living out the values thy had?
 What are we judging here – and on what basis?
+(Note: Provocation only – to make a point.
+Please read on to learn a little about Hobson.)

-So – why declare this a British colony (though, for the historians amongst us, I appreciate it was actuall under Australian ‘rule’ via Te Tiriti for about a year as a technicality), and appoint Pakeha judges – not Maori?
+So – why declare this a British colony (though technically it was actually under Australian ‘rule’ via Te Tiriti for about a year), and then appoint Pakeha judges – not Maori?

-To answer that – consider the others Europeans wanting to make a claim on New Zealand as their own.
+Consider the others Europeans wanting to make a claim on New Zealand as their own.
 The French had already been up north.
 Henry Williams had just (in the previous month prior to Te Tiriti) walked at pace from Wellington to Tauranga, to get a ship to Paihia – to be there for Hobsons arrival and the signing of Te Tiriti.
-In the week prior he’d witnessed fighting and large amounts of land taken in the Nelson region (where a ship he’d been on had been blown).
-The Wellington area had just been purchased.
-It was clear that his calls to England for intervention to protect Maori were timely and now needed!
+In the weeks prior he’d witnessed fighting and large amounts of land taken in the Nelson region (where a ship he’d been on had been blown off course).
+Then he discovered the Wellington harbour area had just been purchased – while Maori couldn’t understand what that meant.
+It was clear that his calls to England for intervention to protect Maori were timely and needed!
 Soon after this the NZ Company was declaring sovereignty over the Wellington region – and the French were about to arrive at Akaroa (near Christchurch) to declare that a French Colony.

 Who knew how to get rid of these problems?
 How many Maori understood international law in the way the Europeans did?

 All I’m saying is that there is sometimes more to a story than at first meets the eye.
-And if our passion is to defend Maori interests (which my own passion is – and it’s probably my default bias too) we could become guilty of propagating some unfair and untrue things.
+If our passion is to defend Maori interests (like my own is) a danger in this is that we could become guilty of propagating some unfair and untrue things due to our eagerness to receive and re-tell a story in a particular way that justifies our desired point.

-Let’s be careful about how we talk about others – whether they are alive or dead!
-This is a Christian principle!
+Let’s be careful about how we talk about others – and whether they are dead or alive.

 Other blogs by Dave Mann on this topic